Statistics Data Science Curriculum

 - BIODS 232: Consulting Workshop on Biomedical Data Science Units: 1–2 units

-- AI for Health Care bootcamp
+- Stanford ML group - AI for Health Care Bootcamp

 - Students with a background in artificial intelligence, software engineering or medicine are encouraged to apply.
 The bootcamp is suited for students who have taken machine learning and software engineering courses.